-As part of the early engagement for the Canterbury Master Plan, Council is seeking submissions from large landholders and planning proposal applicants on the potential of their site to contribute to the renewal and revitalisation of Canterbury.
-This is an opportunity for landowners and planning proposal applicants to provide Council with detailed ideas on how the vision for their site aligns with the aspirations for the broader centre.

-Submitters will need to demonstrate how future development on their site responds to the Planning Priorities for Canterbury.
+As part of the early engagement for the Canterbury Master Plan, Council is seeking submissions from community members who wish to present a vision for the centre.
+Submitters will need to demonstrate how their vision responds to the Planning Priorities for Canterbury.

-Note, that Council is also providing this submission opportunity to community members.
+Note, that Council is also providing this submission opportunity to large landowners and planning proposal applicants.
 More information on the landowners and planning proposal applicant process can be found on Council's Have Your Say page.